amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 ![](/assets/images/extending-ectos-on-conflict/melanie-karrer-T1jw85v_2SE-unsplash.jpg)
 Photo by [Melanie Karrer](https://unsplash.com/@fotokarussellmelanie?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/@fotokarussellmelanie?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)

-The problem is that we need to update only the entries that are newer than the actual timestamp.
-We need a custom query to check the timestamp, and when we use a custom query, we lose the ability to use the `:replace_all` option to replace all the fields.
+The problem is that it was necessary to update only the entries that were newer than the current one.
+To do that, we need a custom query to check the timestamp, but when we use a custom query, we lose the ability to use the `:replace_all` option to replace all the fields.
 According to the [doc](https://hexdocs.pm/ecto/Ecto.Repo.html#c:insert_all/3):

 > `:on_conflict` - It may be one of `:raise` (the default), `:nothing`, `:replace_all`, `{:replace_all_except, fields}`, `{:replace, fields}`, a keyword list of update instructions or an `Ecto.Query` query for updates.